carryl-louisexxi/8-puzzle-solver/README.md

 # greedy-search-eight-puzzle-problem

 This is a working code for solving the eight puzzle problem using greedy search.
+C++ is the programming language used.